hiiprtv/moneyball-football-analytics/README.md

 - Ranking System

 - Scoring players based on efficiency

-- Highlighting top undervalued candidates by position and league

  ## The "Scout Score" Formula
 - To identify true value, the project employs a composite index: